No. 4 Kentucky easily beats Alabama 73-55 at SEC Tournament

 HE’S BACK

-The Wildcats got Reid Travis back from a sprained right knee that kept him out of the past five games since being hurt Feb.
+Travis hadn’t played since being hurt Feb.
 19 at Missouri.
-He came off the bench and didn’t hit his first shot until 19:12 to go in the second half.
-Travis finished with eight points and seven rebounds in 23 minutes.
+He didn’t hit his first shot until 19:12 to go in the second half playing with a brace.

+“It took me a little bit to get my feet under me,” Travis said.
+“I felt more comfortable in the second half, so it feels good just to get the first one out of the way and see how I feel.”

 UP NEXT